nexconnectio/pynnex/docs/examples.md

 This example is perfect for learning how to:
 1. Set up a minimal web application with FastAPI & SocketIO
-2. Use pynnex worker for background processing
+2. Use PynneX worker for background processing
 3. Handle real-time communication between server and client
 4. Integrate with a simple web frontend